SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 `tf.variable_scope` is more comprehensive since it can access all variables in the graph.
 `tf.name_scope` can only access variables created by `tf.Variable`.

+## What is a Kernel

+In machine learning, a “kernel” is usually used to refer to the kernel trick, a method of using a linear classifier to solve a non-linear problem.

 ## Session
 Run a session (using build model)
 ```